TrueWinter/simofa/README.md

 - unzip (or similar tool)
 - 1 CPU core
 - 1GB memory (recommended)
-- SSL recommended if build server and deploy server are communicating over the internet
+- Reverse proxy with SSL recommended if build server and deploy server are communicating over the internet

 **Important:** Keep the build server and deploy server versions in sync